 The following excerpt is from Resolver’s privacy policy taken directly from Resolver’s website.

-1. Resolver values Your Privacy
+Resolver Values Your Privacy

 By accessing a Resolver website, registering for events, downloading content, obtaining information from Us, communicating with Us via e-mail, in person or through Our websites (or service providers’ websites on our behalf) or information volunteered by You and/or by using any Resolver software (“Software”), You agree to the terms of this Statement.

 We are committed to protecting the confidentiality, integrity and security of all Personal Data entrusted to Us by You.
-Resolver has prepared this Statement to inform You of Our policy and practices concerning the collection, use, disclosure and processing of Personal Data.
+Resolver has prepared this Statement to inform You of Our policy and practices concerning the collection, use, disclosure, and processing of Personal Data.

-2. Personal Data that We collect
+Personal Data that We Collect

-We, from time-to-time, may collect information relating to an identified or identifiable natural person (“data subject”) who can be identified, directly or indirectly by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person (“Personal Data”).
+We, from time-to-time, may collect information relating to an identified or identifiable natural person (“data subject”) who can be identified, directly or indirectly by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person (“Personal Data”).

 This includes Personal Data:

 “Cookies” are files or pieces of information that may be stored in Your computer’s hard drive when You visit a Resolver website or use Our Software.
 Cookies are also used to remember that You may have already provided Personal Data to Us and as a result, they help speed up Your future activities when accessing Our websites or Our Software.
-We share some Personal Data obtained through cookies with third parties that provide certain services, including marketing automation services, to Us.
+We share some Personal Data obtained through cookies with third-parties that provide certain services, including marketing automation services, to Us.
 Most Internet browsers are initially set to accept cookies.
 If You do not wish to accept cookies, You can set Your Internet browser to refuse cookies or to alert You when cookies are being sent.

 You may have received a unique client ID and created a password in order to use Our Software.
 You are requested not to divulge Your client ID or password to anyone other than Your own personnel or Our personnel and then only for the purpose of permitting Our personnel to provide services to You.